ChristilawD/AWS_CloudFormation/SSMAgent_cf.md

 *        For this template, the only value is True or False Case Sensitive

-## aMaintenance Run Command Configuration
+## Maintenance Run Command Configuration

 * Run Command Name (lowercase, no spaces)
 * Run Command Task Priority